Rachel’s work has been intriguing and beguiling customers at Chalk Gallery since January 2015, and her latest collection will not disappoint.

 Where do you go to collect the inspiration behind your work?

-Describe the process behind your artwork in the Chalk Gallery
+Describe the process behind your artwork in the featured artist exhibition

 What achievements are you most proud of?

-Which other artists/ art movements / writers/ musicians most influence your artistic practice?
+Which other artists/ art movements / writers/ musicians have most influenced your artistic practice?